tolmv/plugin_for_Pymol/README.md

 ![image](images/Legacy_Plugins.png)

-[Here](https://pymolwiki.org/index.php/Plugins) you can find some more information for installation on your version PyMol.
+[Here](https://pymolwiki.org/index.php/Plugins) you can find  more information for installation on your version PyMol.

 Software Requirement
 ----------

-To install and use the plugin you need to have version PyMol 1.5.4 or more new.
+To install and use the plugin you need to have version PyMol 1.5.4 or later.
 This plugin can work with PyMol 2.X
-Also you need to have version Gromacs 2016 series or more new.
+Also you need to have version Gromacs 2016 series or later.
 Download new version [PyMol](https://pymol.org/2/?#download) and [Gromacs](http://manual.gromacs.org/documentation/).